web-deps/odom/docs/data.md

 ## Introduction

-Acom provides a number of ways in which data can be shared within a component, across components and within an applications as a whole.
+Odom provides a number of ways in which data can be shared within a component, across components and within an applications as a whole.
 Data can be shared using the following methods:

 - `props`: Data transfered from one component to another.
 - `utils`: An attribute of [`options`](./api/create-component/create-component.md#options).